Shock Breakout in Dense Circumstellar Material with Application to PS1-13arp: Numerical Models and PS1-13arp

 We next compare our SBO models to the early emission of PS1-13arp to better understand what CSM properties are needed to replicate this event.
 To do this, we build a grid of 168 models in which we vary $R_w$, $D$, and the explosion energy, but keep the same underlying stellar model as above.
 The $R_w$ and $D$ values we consider are represented by the filled circles in Figure~\ref{fig:fig2}.
 For each of these models, we consider explosion energies of $3\times10^{50}$, $6\times10^{50}$, $10^{51}$, and $3\times10^{51}\,{\rm erg}$.
-Each model is exploded and tracked out to $\sim 23$ days to fully capture the SBO decline and transition into shock cooling emission.
-This length of time also ensures that we have sufficient data points in each of the {\it g}-, {\it r}-, {\it i}-, and {\it z}-bands to appropriately fit the PS1-13arp data.
-We scale the time and temperature of our models with a redshift of $z = 0.1665$, as inferred for this event \citep{Gezari_2015}.
+Each model is exploded and tracked out to $\sim 23$ days to fully capture the SBO decline and transition into SCE.
+This length of time ensures that we have sufficient data points in each of the {\it g}-, {\it r}-, {\it i}-, and {\it z}-bands to appropriately fit the PS1-13arp data.
+This also helps to mitigate any biases in our fitting due to differences between the color and black body temperatures as discussed in ~\ref{sec:thermalization}.
+This is because at these later times in the SCE phase thermalization is expected to be more complete \citep{measuring}.
+We also scale the time and temperature of our models with a redshift of $z = 0.1665$, as is inferred for this event \citep{Gezari_2015}.

 The goodness of fit for each model is determined by the $\chi^2$ value it yields when compared to the data with each of the 21 data points weighted equally.
-It is important to note that the time of shock breakout for PS1-13arp could have occurred anywhere between the last non-detection and first detection in the NUV band.
-For this reason, we also fit for the time of explosion.
+In principle, we could have just fit the SBO over the first $\sim5\,{\rm days}$, but including the SCE emission over the next $\sim20\,{\rm days}$ helps us double check our inferences about the presence of dense CSM and also better constrain the CSM parameters.
+The key is to not extend the fit so long as to have the luminosity start depending on the underlying progenitor, which we were careful not to do.
+Since the time of shock breakout for PS1-13arp could have occurred anywhere between the last non-detection and first detection in the NUV band, we also fit for the time of explosion.
 When fitting the explosion energy, we find that for any combination of $R_{w}$ and $D$, the best fit energy is always either $6 \times 10^{50}$ or $10^{51}\,{\rm erg}$.
-The minimum $\chi^2$ across the possible explosion times and energies was treated as the true $\chi^2$ for that model, and this is the value used to compare models to each other.
+The minimum $\chi^2$ across the possible explosion times and energies is the reported $\chi^2$ for that model, which is the value utilized to compare models to each other.